uschpc/reframe-tests/USAGE.md

 - pathfinder.py > for the Pathfinder cluster
 - laguna.py > for the Laguna cluster

+The system partitions defined in the cluster configuration files are flexible and do not have to be limited to actual Slurm partitions.
+For example, an epyc-7513 system partition is defined as nodes with epyc-7513 CPUs.
+Note that this requires adding an allnodes partition and node features (i.e., epyc-7513) to the Slurm configuration.
+Defining partitions by node type makes it easier to check test performance by node type and distribute tests to all nodes of a certain type.

 The test files are stored in `tests`, and some test dependency resources are stored in `tests/src`.
 Other test dependency resources not suitable for a Git repo, like data files or container images, are stored in `/apps/reframe/resources`.

 Utility scripts for installing and using ReFrame are stored in `scripts`.